precice/precice.github.io/content/docs/docs-meta/search.md

 `nodes_to_index` controls which rendered HTML elements become search records.
 `max_record_size` is the maximum serialized record size accepted by the target Algolia plan; the indexer validates and splits records as needed.
-The search-only key is visible in the browser and must be restricted to search access.
-Never commit an indexing key.
+The search-only key is visible in the browser (public) and must be restricted to search access.
+Never commit the `Write API Key`.

 ## Updating the index